dogevspenguin/StudioShader/README.md

 # Roblox Studio Cloud and Atmosphere Shaders (NOT WORKING URGENT)
 ![Static Badge](https://img.shields.io/badge/license-%20%20GNU%20GPLv3%20-green?style=plastic)
 ![Skies](https://github.com/dogevspenguin/StudioShader/blob/main/images/main.png)
+STEP TO USE: ADD 3d migoto, LOAD THE GAME, then add the shader files, then f10 to reload 3d migoto, roblox did something per update 702

 Studio Shader was made to fix Roblox's cloud
 It does not work in mobile, Or any other platform other than directX, nor does it work in the Roblox app as long as Hyperion is functional.
 Every update the files will be deleted by roblox